dagmax83/ProjectOne/README.md

 #### Mission:

-To allow patients/users to recieve medication from pharmacies without leaving their location while monitoring the delivery progress in real time.
+To allow patients/users to receive medication from pharmacies without leaving their location while monitoring the delivery progress in real time.
 Also to enlist drivers to deliver said medication to patients/users for compensation.

 ### Sketch of Final Product